After More Than A Century, Southern Minnesota Restaurant Still Slinging 'Dam' Good Burgers, Pies

 There is concern that the dam could be removed, which would also impact the little store next door.
 But if that doesn’t happen, look for things to keep flowing for another century … or two.

 “A lot of our customers, you know, every time they come in they say, ‘Great, you didn’t change a thing in this place.’
 They don’t want us to do a thing to it,” David said.
-“It’s where I’ve lived for 42 years, and I plan to stay another 42.”MORE NEWS: Minnesota Could Risk Federal Infrastructure Dollars If Legislature Doesn’t Act, MnDOT Says
+“It’s where I’ve lived for 42 years, and I plan to stay another 42.”MORE NEWS: NWS Says 8 Tornadoes Hit Minnesota During Memorial Day Storms

 The store is located just a few miles south of Mankato, and it’s open from May 1 to November 1.